Jan 3, 2026

 What is objective ADHD testing, and why does it matter?

-Objective ADHD testing uses FDA-cleared tools, such as QbCheck, to measure attention, impulsivity, and hyperactivity through standardized tasks.
+Objective ADHD testing uses FDA-cleared tools, such as QbCheck, to measure attention, impulsivity, and activity levels through standardized computerized tasks.
 This adds data beyond self-reported symptoms, helping clinicians make more confident diagnostic decisions.
 Not all services offer this.
-Legion Health includes it at no extra cost, while most alternatives rely solely on clinical interviews.
+Legion Health includes FDA-cleared QbCheck testing at no extra cost, while most alternatives rely solely on clinical interviews.

 We're honored to support thousands on their journeys.
 Here's what some have shared: